wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-glossary.rst

         Outputs of a :term:`system` are often represented using the variable :math:`\mathbf{y}`, a column vector with one entry per :term:`output` (or thing we can measure).
 For example, if our :term:`system` had states for velocity and acceleration but our sensor could only measure velocity, our, our :term:`output` vector would only include the :term:`system`\'s velocity.

     Measurement
-        Measurements are :term:`output`\s that are measured from a :term:`plant`, or physical system, using sensors.
+        Measurements are :term:`outputs <output>` that are measured from a :term:`plant`, or physical system, using sensors.

     Plant
         The system or collection of actuators being controlled.